yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light}
 # Review of a bad extension (3 of 3)
+- Theming stuff
+    - Using helpers in General
+    - Too much logic in PHTML templates
+    - Adding CSS instead of LESS
+    - `<argument name="template" translate="true" xsi:type="string">sample.phtml</argument>` - templates are not translatable
+~ Small stuff
     - Call-to-home via `controller_action_predispatch` event in backend
     - Base module that does a lot of hard work to add notifications on each backend page
     - No custom acl.xml for own backend pages and configuration settings (but still defining resources)
-- `<argument name="template" translate="true" xsi:type="string">sample.phtml</argument>` - templates are not translatable
     - Adding inline HTML into a field render class, instead of using a PHTML template
     - Overriding classes using a DI preference rewrite, instead of using plugins or composition
     - Extending a class for no reason
-- Small stuff
-    - Using helpers in General
-    - Too much logic in PHTML templates
-    - Adding CSS instead of LESS

 ---
 {state: light}
 # Why is this bad?
-- No requirements in composer
+- No requirements in composer, so no proper versioning
-- Not extensible
+- Not extensible by other developers
 - More CSS loaded in head
 - Hard to create theming overrides

-- When something needs fixing, the costs go up (hidden costs)
+This is costing money.

+---
+{state: light}
+# Areas
+- Conflicts
+- Extensibility
+- Interoperability
+- Security

 ---
 {state: light}